WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 * Cardboard Box (17mm L x 11mm B x 9mm D)

 #### Tools
 Assembling the On-Body Gym will require the usual workshop tools which include (but may not be limited to): scissor, screw-drivers, blade, soldering kit, shrink tubes (optional, for wrapping up the soldered-joints), and a heat gun (optional, for shrinking the shrink tube).
+A cheaper alternative to shrink tubes and heat gun is an electrical tape, which can also be used to wrap up soldered joints.

 ## Step 2: Preparing the Hardware
 Before we start connecting the hardware together, we need to prepare some components first.